krosseyez/SOCIAL-MEDIA-MANAGEMT-WEBSITE-TEMP/README.md

 - All previous images and sensitive files have been removed.
 - There are no personal or private details in this template.

+ ## Image Warning ⚠️
+Important: All images must be placed in the Assets/images/ directory (or your designated assets folder).
+Placeholder images (https://via.placeholder.com/) are used by default.
+To customize the site, replace these with your own images in the appropriate folder and update the file paths accordingly in the HTML/CSS files.

 ## Ready to Go
 You can now safely share or deploy this template anywhere!